Salewitcher/star_wardrobe/README.md

 ## **User Stories**

-User stories define the functionality and features of the Recipe Blog app from the end-users' perspective:
+User stories define the functionality and features of the Star WarDrobe from the end-users' perspective:

 - As a Developer, I want to set up Django and install the supporting libraries, so that I am ready to start development.
 - As a User, I want to have a smooth browsing experience across devices, so that I can easily navigate the site on any screen size.